Spectral-Systems-Integration/cbrn-responder-kml-api/README.md

 ###### CBRN Responder KML/KMZ Uploader Code

     This is a python program that is intended to be run on a UNIX and/or Linux (or similar) command-line.
-It is intended to upload a set of KMLs and/or KMZs to the
+It is intended to upload a set of KMLs and/or KMZs to CBRN Responder via an already-existing Equipment Data API.

 ###### INSTALLATION and/or Pre-requisites: